0xPARC/0xparc-intro-book/easy/src/intro.typ

   #link("https://w.wiki/9fXW", "group signature scheme"),
   allowing one member of a group to sign a message on behalf of a group.

-- _Hiding inputs_: for example, consider
+- _Hiding inputs_.
+For example, consider
   #link("https://w.wiki/9fXQ", "Yao's millionaire problem"),
-  where Alice and Bob wants to know which of them has more money without learning the actual incomes.
+  where Alice and Bob each have a secret number (their wealth) and they want to know which of them has more money without learning each other's incomes.

 Classically, first-generation cryptography relied on coming up for a protocol for solving given problems or computing certain functions.